 Construction Site shows a team of scaffolders erecting and then dismantling a structure set on a beach.
 Against the backdrop of the pebbled shore and the sea, the structure rises until the top level is aligned with the horizon.
 Wallinger draws attention to the construction of structures that are usually disregarded, yet are undeniably pivotal, viewing construction becomes a double entendre for looking at how the viewer constructs.
 Wallinger begins to frame a scenario between profound abstraction and simplistic reality.
-Questions of framing and context are put under observation and the work of the labourer whose regular activity builds the physical structures of our society, is here turned into a balletic performance where function leads to a moment of magic; for at the zenith of their perormance, the three unknown labourers step on to the top of the structure and, hovering on the surface of the horizon and land, momentarily become Gods astride the earth, before they return to their labours and dismantle the structure, leaving the beach and the view empty once more
+Questions of framing and context are put under observation and the work of the labourer – whose regular activity builds the physical structures of our society – is here turned into a balletic performance where function leads to a moment of magic.
+For at the zenith of their performance, the three unknown labourers step on to the top of the structure and, hovering on the surface of the horizon and land, momentarily become gods astride the earth before they return to their labours and dismantle the structure, leaving the beach and the view empty once more.

-MARK WALLINGER born 1959 lives and works in London.
-Attended Chelsea School of Art, London from 1978 – 81 and graduated with a MA from Goldsmiths College, London in 1985.
-He was nominated for the Turner Prize twice and won in 2007 with his work State Britain, where he exhibited Brian Haw's Parliament Square protest.
-Since he has gone on to be awarded the Awarded Ebbsfleet Landmark Project Commission & My City commission in Canakkale, Turkey and most recently Labyrinth, A major artwork commission for all 270 stations to mark the 150th anniversary of London Underground (2013).
-Wallinger has been in receipt of two Honorary Doctorates, the DAAD (Berlin) award in (2001) and the Henry Moore Fellowship, British School at Rome (1998).
-He has exhibited extensively internationally in some of the world’s most important institutions including the Serpentine Gallery, London, Tate, Palais des Beaux Arts, Bruxelles, Neue Nationalgalerie, Berlin Museum De Pont, Tilburg & Whitechapel Art Gallery, London.
-Recent exhibitions include: Sinema Amnesia, Turner Contemporary, Margate, SITE, Baltic Centre for Contemporary Art, Gateshead (2012), Mark Wallinger, Museum De Pont, Tilburg (2011), Sinema Amnesia, Çanakkale, Turkey, Mark Wallinger, Anthony Reynolds Gallery, London; Mark Wallinger, Kunstnernes Hus, Oslo; Mark Wallinger, Carlier Gebauer, Berlin (2010); Mark Wallinger, Kunstmuseum Aarau, Switzerland, State Britain, MAC/VAL, Vitry-sur-Seine, France (2008); State Britain, Tate Britain, London, The End, Carlier Gebauer, Berlin, Mark Wallinger, Kunstverien Braunschweig, Braunschweig, The Human Figure in Motion, Donald Young Gallery, Chicago (2007) and The End, Anthony Reynolds Gallery, London, Out of Place, New Art Gallery, Walsall, Threshold to the Kingdom, Convent of St. Agnes of Bohemia, National Gallery, Prague (2006).
-Tim Adams, critic for The Observer, wrote about Wallinger in 2009: "He is that rare beast, a conceptual artist whose concepts get richer the longer you look and think."
+Mark Wallinger was born in 1959 lives and works in London.
+He attended Chelsea School of Art, London from 1978 – 81 and graduated with an MA from Goldsmiths College, London in 1985.
+He was nominated for the Turner Prize twice and won in 2007 with his work State Britain, where he exhibited Brian Haw’s Parliament Square Protest.
+Since then he has been awarded the Ebbsfleet Landmark Project Commission & My City commission in Canakkale, Turkey and most recently Labyrinth, a major artwork commission for all 270 stations, to mark the 150th anniversary of the London Underground (2013).
+Wallinger has received two Honorary Doctorates, the DAAD (Berlin) award in (2001) and the Henry Moore Fellowship, British School at Rome (1998).
+He has exhibited extensively internationally in some of the world’s most important institutions including the Serpentine Gallery, London; Tate, London; Palais des Beaux Arts, Bruxelles; Neue Nationalgalerie, Berlin; Museum De Pont, Tilburg; Tilburg & Whitechapel Art Gallery, London.
+Recent exhibitions include: Sinema Amnesia, Turner Contemporary, Margate; SITE, Baltic Centre for Contemporary Art, Gateshead (2012); Mark Wallinger, Museum De Pont, Tilburg (2011); Sinema Amnesia, Çanakkale, Turkey; Mark Wallinger, Anthony Reynolds Gallery, London; Mark Wallinger, Kunstnernes Hus, Oslo; Mark Wallinger, Carlier Gebauer, Berlin (2010); Mark Wallinger, Kunstmuseum Aarau, Switzerland; State Britain, MAC/VAL, Vitry-sur-Seine, France (2008); State Britain, Tate Britain, London; The End, Carlier Gebauer, Berlin; Mark Wallinger, Kunstverien Braunschweig, Braunschweig; The Human Figure in Motion, Donald Young Gallery, Chicago (2007); The End, Anthony Reynolds Gallery, London; Out of Place, New Art Gallery, Walsall; Threshold to the Kingdom, Convent of St. Agnes of Bohemia, National Gallery, Prague (2006).
+Tim Adams, critic for The Observer, wrote about Wallinger in 2009: “He is that rare beast, a conceptual artist whose concepts get richer the longer you look and think.”